top of page

 As you progress, you might explore advanced techniques like hollowing, which involves creating vessels with hollow interiors, and the art of creating segmented turning, where different pieces of wood are glued together to form a larger, visually striking item.

 The beauty of Woodturning lies in its versatility.
 You can work with a range of woods, each offering unique characteristics and challenges.
-For instance, hardwoods like oak and maple are often preferred for their durability and rich grain patterns, while softer woods such as pine can be easier to work with for beginners.
+For instance, hardwoods like oak, ash and maple are often preferred for their durability and rich grain patterns, while softer woods such as pine, poplar or beech can be easier to work with for beginners.
 Understanding the properties of different woods can significantly enhance your woodturning experience, allowing you to select the right material for each project.
-I sell a range of Blanks for Woodturners if you looking for wood to work with.
+FYI: I sell a range of Blanks for Woodturners if you looking for wood to work with.

 Safety First: Essential Practices for Woodturners